orhun/ratzilla/README.md

 ## Widgets

-**Ratzilla** provides web-only widgets that you can use while building TUIs for web.
+**Ratzilla** provides web-only widgets that you can use while building TUIs.

 ### [`Hyperlink`]